How to Join The Ockam Team

-- We want to assess your ability to digest a problem, explore solutions, and deliver an open source contribution using our contribution standards.
-We are equally interested in how you engage with the Ockam team and and our published resources, as we are about your PR.
+- We want to assess your ability to digest a problem, explore solutions, and deliver a solution.
+We are equally interested in how you engage with the Ockam team and our published resources, as we are about your solution.

 - The exercise is designed to give you insight into the Ockam Code and The Team.
 You will get to meet our CTO, Mrinal Wadhwa during the Starter Project interview discussion, be able to challenge assumptions, and to ask questions.
 We know that moving to a new team is a big decision and we want to make sure we give you as much data as possible to facilitate your decision.
 A real project with our actual team is the best way to accomplish this goal.